 Because single use plastic cutlery will soon be a thing of the past.
 Reusable bamboo spork from £2.15 at Not on the High Street*

 The stylish way to store your bulk food buys.
-Alessi Dressed Storage Jar 75cl £26.50 from John Lewis*
+Alessi Dressed Storage Jar from £28 at Amara.

 This post contains affiliate links marked with a *